Rockwood Conservation Rhino Nursery

 2020 Conservation Success Stories

-2020 hasn’t been easy for anyone — the effects of Covid-19 reached far and wide, and were felt in the realm of rhino conservation too.
-But, no matter what challenges come our way, we persevere and give our all to saving the Southern white rhino.
-We'd like to share nine conservation success stories from Rockwood for 2020.
+The effects of Covid-19 reached far and wide, and were felt in rhino conservation too.
+We're proudly sharing our nine conservation success stories for 2020.

 RHINO POACHING